-This Creamy Asparagus Soup is a velvety, creamy soup, but it doesn’t have any cream.
+This Creamy Asparagus Soup is a velvety, creamy soup.
+However, this soup doesn’t have any cream; it’s dairy-free.

 Facts About Asparagus